ccorrea/Challenges/README.md

 ## Code Sample Index

+- **JSON-Deserialization**: A .NET Core console application that shows how to deserialize JSON using DataContract and Generics.
--  **RESTful-Endpoints:** A .NET Core console application that shows how to read and post to RESTful endpoints using JSON.
+- **RESTful-Endpoints:** A .NET Core console application that shows how to read and post to RESTful endpoints using HttpClient.